 Another Barhoma Law, P.C.
 Client is spared from his sentence, when Governor Newsom granted his Application for Commutation of Sentence.
 His family and friends were elated to hear that the Barhoma Law, P.C. client was sparred from his Life Without the Possibility of Parole sentence.
-Barhoma Law, P.C. represented the client through the Clemency process, where we advocated for his rights before the Parole Board and the Supreme Court of California.
+Barhoma Law, P.C. represented the client through the Clemency process, where we advocated for his rights before the Parole Board.

 In granting the Application for Commutation of Sentence, Governor Newsom indicated the following about Barhoma Law, P.C.’s client: